Frequently Asked Questions

 A. Two reasons.
 First, one of the keys to recovering delinquent accounts is to refer them to the collection agency earlier.
 As time passes, people move, get sick, lose their jobs, file bankruptcy, etc. Many of these events make an account more difficult, and sometimes impossible, to collect.
 When creditors are faced with the possibility of paying 30, 40 or even 50% of the collected money to the collection agency they naturally wait to place accounts for collection.
 According to ACA International, the average collection account is placed when it is nearly eight months past due!

 The second factor that affects how much a collection agency will recover has to do with how hard they work on each particular account.
 When agencies are working on a contingency fee basis, they aim to maximize their bottom line — not yours.
 Some agencies will work only the larger balances or the fresher balances.
 Other agencies may take all accounts, but really only concentrate on the local ones that keep their overhead low.
 When accounts are placed with Collection Bureau Services each account is worked systematically and thoroughly regardless of its age, size or location.

 Q. Can CBS collect debts for my type of business?

 A. All businesses are different and unique in one way or another.
-But long experience has taught us that there is little difference between a debtor who is not paying one business and a debtor who is not paying some other business.
+But long experience has taught us that there is little difference between a consumer who is not paying one business and a consumer who is not paying some other business.
 Collection Bureau Services is currently successfully collecting for over 800 businesses.